Engin-Boot/pong-stage-muskan01/Stage0/Ball-move.md

 ## Feature

-This module holds the information about the ball that includes dimension, speed and movement.
+This module holds the information about the ball that includes speed and movement.
 Racket 1 is associated with player 1.
 Racket 2 is associated with player 2.